shinsenter/defer.js/README.md

 <a name="Defer.all"></a>

 ### Defer.all([selector]) ⇒ <code>void</code>
-This function is useful for lazy-loading script tags.

-All script tags with attribute `<script type="deferjs">` will be delayed and automatically executed as soon as the page has completely loaded.
+Applying above `Defer()` function to all script tags on your website may take time.
+The `Defer.all()` function below can be a great help.

+Simply replace the `type` attribute of script tags to `type="deferjs"` and this library will automatically lazyload all script tags with this attribute attached.

-By default, this function is triggered automatically.
+By default, the `Defer.all()` function is triggered automatically.

-Note: For customized deferjs type, please call `Defer.all()` at the bottom of the `<body>` tag.

 **Kind**: static method of [<code>Defer</code>](#Defer) **Since**: 2.0